chai-tea-titans/invitGo/README.md

 Calendar, PopupWindows, To-do List, Expenstive tracker, Graph and Weather API: Xiaolei Jiang

-Video and Cloud: Carlos Zepeda
+Video, Design, Supabase, and Cloud: Carlos Zepeda

 ## inviteGo
 A website that will track ur daily useage by graphing it out and to-do lists, futhermore it has feature of video recording.